-Two dissolved oxygen samples were taken at all full hydrographic stations, usually at the bottom and from an oxygen minima bottle sample.
-Seawater was tapped from the Niskin bottle using a PVC pipe that fits over the tap.
-Water was allowed to flow for 20 seconds before the pipe was removed, without entrapping any bubbles within the glass container.
-Two reagents were then added to the bottle, Manganous chloride and Potassium Iodide with Sodium Hydroxide (1 ml each).
-The lid was replaced onto the bottle and shaken to capture all the dissolved oxygen out of the seawater.
-This precipitate was titrated against Sodium thiosulphate, after mixing in 2 ml of concentrated hydrochloric acid.
-The titrated volume was then used to calculate dissolved oxygen..
+Two dissolved oxygen samples were taken at full hydrographic stations, usually at the bottom and from an oxygen minima bottle sample.
+Seawater is tapped from the Niskin bottle using a PVC pipe that fits over the tap.
+Water is allowed to flow for 20 seconds before the pipe is removed, without entrapping any bubbles within the glass container.
+Two reagents are then added to the bottle, Manganous chloride and Potassium Iodide with Sodium Hydroxide (1 ml each).
+The lid is replaced on the bottle and shaken to capture all the dissolved oxygen out of the seawater.
+This precipitate is titrated against Sodium thiosulphate, after mixing in 2 ml of concentrated hydrochloric acid.
+The titrated volume is then used to calculate dissolved oxygen.